 CurrentWare’s employee monitoring solutions are designed to be intuitive to use, making the solution an excellent choice for teams with mixed levels of technical expertise.
 Once deployed, applying policies and running employee activity reports is as easy as a few clicks.

 At $2.99 USD per license per month for each solution, CurrentWare is the best-valued employee and computer monitoring software on the market for the capabilities it provides.

 Many security software companies force you to purchase an entire suite of software, even if all you truly need is a portion of the capabilities offered.

 CurrentWare’s à la carte sales model allows you to purchase the exact solution you need for the most flexibility while offering the option to purchase the full suite for the best value.

-For example, if you only need to monitor employee internet and application usage you can purchase BrowseReporter without purchasing the other solutions.
+For example, if you only need to monitor employee internet and app usage you can purchase BrowseReporter without purchasing the other solutions.
 This gives you access to valuable productivity reports at a competitive price.

 Many of CurrentWare’s monitoring features can even be enabled or disabled based on the needs of the organization.
 For example, in BrowseReporter you can selectively choose whether or not URL tracking, Windows title tracking, category tracking, bandwidth tracking, application tracking, screenshot monitoring, IP location tracking, and idle time tracking are active.